schemathesis/schemathesis/docs/python.rst

 Basic usage
 -----------

-The following test will load the API schema from ``http://0.0.0.0:8080/swagger.json`` and execute tests for all endpoints:
+The following test will load the API schema from ``http://0.0.0.0:8080/swagger.json`` and execute tests for all operations:

 .. code:: python